The Tract

 I can trace the lines with the compass

-of my eye, so manageable
+of my eye, a plot so manageable

-to slip into believing the world
+as to slip into believing the world

 spins smooth as a globe and not